|Chart: Predecessor and Derivative Games|

 per Wieand.
 This is a game with pitching and batting but no running.
 A caught fly ball results in an out, and the batter then goes to the outfield, or grutz, to begin his rotation back to the batting position.
 If a ball is not caught, the fielder tries to return it to home through an arch made by the batter.

 Halfball was a game using half of a rubber ball and imaginary baserunning.
-It was apparently the same game as Half-rubber.
+It seems likely to resemble Half-Rubber, which was reportedly played in the US.
+South and the Philadelphia area.

 Hildegarde is described in an 1881 publication as a new English game that was "a combination of the noble old English one of Cricket with the popular American one of Base-ball.
 It is especially adapted in its arrangements and implements to fit it for the use of ladies."